Step 1 Visas & Immigration

 Also, bear in mind that it is an offence for anyone other than a lawyer or a registered immigration advisor or Immigration New Zealand, to give immigration advice.
 So, we have been careful to assist with the links to the relevant websites only, and only used information available on the official websites.

 All Immigration Advisors must be registered.
 There are some wonderful companies and individuals, and there are also the others.
-Please take care
+Please be cautious.

 All the information in this section is copied and pasted directly from the Immigration New Zealand websites.
 We have taken care not to interpret it or to give immigration information which is not freely available on NZ government websites